“The greatest danger for most of us is not that our aim is too high and we miss it. Rather it’s that we aim too low and we reach it.”

 Client Susan asks: I am scared to be more visible and take on more responsibility.
 However, I’ve seen how much my career has been limited by the lack of opportunities.
 I’m fed-up and ready to take the necessary steps to gain more visibility.

-Coach Joel answers: Visibility will help you in your career.
+Coach Joel answers: Visibility is the secret sauce to growing your career.
 Help you create opportunities to interact with people in other departments.
 Show others how talented and how great you are.
 Take on projects that will not just have more visibility, but more influence, impact and value to the firm.
 Here are three steps you can take right now to overcome fear and gain visibility:

 You will have less fear in speaking up and moving into the limelight when you know you have strengths and talents and you are confident you can use them to help the company’s objectives.
 Automatically you’ll gain more visibility.
 People will be delighted to hear what you have to say!
 You’ll speak from authority… and people will listen.